-Policy Wildlife & Fisheries #21: Federal and state agencies should support proactive management of candidate and sensitive species in coordination with other multiple-use users to avoid further Endangered Species Act listing protections.
+Policy Wildlife & Fisheries #20: Federal and state agencies should support proactive management of candidate and sensitive species in coordination with other multiple-use users to avoid further Endangered Species Act listing protections.

-Policy Wildlife & Fisheries #22: Federal and state agencies should promote the critical role agricultural producers have in providing habitat for wildlife and encourage the use of livestock as a tool to improve wildlife habitat.
+Policy Wildlife & Fisheries #21: Federal and state agencies should promote the critical role agricultural producers have in providing habitat for wildlife and encourage the use of livestock as a tool to improve wildlife habitat.

-Policy Wildlife & Fisheries #23: Regulatory entities should discourage locating wind energy projects within bird, bat, pronghorn, and mule deer migration areas.
+Policy Wildlife & Fisheries #22: Regulatory entities should discourage locating wind energy projects within bird, bat, pronghorn, and mule deer migration areas.

-Policy Wildlife & Fisheries #24: Federal agencies should use Wyoming's Bighorn-Domestic Sheep Management Plan as the basis for all management decisions impacting Bighorn/domestic sheep interactions.
+Policy Wildlife & Fisheries #23: Federal agencies should use Wyoming's Bighorn-Domestic Sheep Management Plan as the basis for all management decisions impacting Bighorn/domestic sheep interactions.

-Policy Wildlife & Fisheries #25: Federal agencies should recognize the Wyoming Governor's Executive Order 2019-3 on Greater Sage-Grouse (GRSG) Core Area Protection in conserving sage-grouse and their habitats and use it as the standard for GRSG management in Wyoming.
+Policy Wildlife & Fisheries #24: Federal agencies should recognize the Wyoming Governor's Executive Order 2019-3 on Greater Sage-Grouse (GRSG) Core Area Protection in conserving sage-grouse and their habitats and use it as the standard for GRSG management in Wyoming.

-Policy Wildlife & Fisheries #26: U.S. Fish and Wildlife Service Policy should be maintained and not modified to increase the length of the current five (5) year review period for Endangered Species Act Incidental Take Permits.
+Policy Wildlife & Fisheries #25: U.S. Fish and Wildlife Service Policy should maintain and not increase the length of the current five (5) year review period for Endangered Species Act Incidental Take Permits.

-Policy Wildlife & Fisheries #27: The U.S. Forest Service should not manage for species viability of wildlife on Forest Service managed lands as wildlife should only be managed by a wildlife management agency.
+Policy Wildlife & Fisheries #26: The U.S. Forest Service should not manage for species viability of wildlife on Forest Service managed lands as wildlife should only be managed by a wildlife management agency.

-Policy Wildlife & Fisheries #28: The Wyoming Game and Fish Department is the primary agency responsible for managing all wildlife species in Wyoming not listed as threatened or endangered per the Endangered Species Act.
+Policy Wildlife & Fisheries #27: The Wyoming Game and Fish Department is the primary agency responsible for managing all wildlife species in Wyoming not listed as threatened or endangered per the Endangered Species Act.

-Policy Wildlife & Fisheries #29: The United States Forest Service and Bureau of Land Management should focus on habitat management for species of importance identified by the State and only consult with and defer to the Wyoming Game and Fish Department for wildlife management.
+Policy Wildlife & Fisheries #28: The United States Forest Service and Bureau of Land Management should focus on habitat management for species of importance identified by the state and only consult with and defer to the Wyoming Game and Fish Department for wildlife management.

-Policy Wildlife & Fisheries #30: Species and habitat are not managed above their legal designation.
+Policy Wildlife & Fisheries #29: Species and habitat should not be managed above their legal designation.

-Policy Wildlife & Fisheries #31: Recreational hunting, including big & small game hunting, fur trapping, fishing, and outdoor recreation involving wildlife that is a part of Carbon County's custom and culture is maintained at its traditional levels.
+Policy Wildlife & Fisheries #30: Recreational hunting, including big and small game hunting, fur trapping, fishing, and outdoor recreation involving wildlife that is a part of Carbon County's custom and culture should be maintained at its traditional levels.

-Policy Wildlife & Fisheries #32: Federal agencies consider the economic well-being and custom and culture of the Saratoga-Encampment-Rawlins Conservation District (District) and its citizens when making decisions affecting wildlife within the District.
+Policy Wildlife & Fisheries #31: Federal agencies should consider the economic well-being and custom and culture of the Saratoga-Encampment-Rawlins Conservation District and its citizens when making decisions affecting wildlife within the district.

-Policy Wildlife & Fisheries #33: Peer-reviewed science, and/or those data meeting the 'credible data' agency specifications, shall be used in the management of disease spread between wildlife and domestic species, with consultation and coordination of local government.
+Policy Wildlife & Fisheries #32: Peer-reviewed science, and/or those data meeting the 'credible data' agency specifications, shall be used in the management of disease spread between wildlife and domestic species, with consultation and coordination of local government.

-Policy Wildlife & Fisheries #34: Coordination with the Saratoga-Encampment-Rawlins Conservation District (District) should occur whenever there are proposed adjustments to core sage-grouse habitat boundaries or policies affecting said habitat.
+Policy Wildlife & Fisheries #33: Coordination with the Saratoga-Encampment-Rawlins Conservation District should occur whenever there are proposed adjustments to core sage-grouse habitat boundaries or policies affecting said habitat.

-Policy Wildlife & Fisheries #35: All mapped Greater Sage-Grouse priority habitat management areas and general habitat management areas should match state plans.
+Policy Wildlife & Fisheries #34: All mapped Greater Sage-Grouse priority habitat management areas and general habitat management areas should match state plans.

-Policy Wildlife & Fisheries #36: The use of sagebrush focal areas for Greater Sage-Grouse habitat classification is not supported by the Saratoga-Encampment-Rawlins Conservation District.
+Policy Wildlife & Fisheries #35: The use of sagebrush focal areas for Greater Sage-Grouse habitat classification is not supported by the Saratoga-Encampment-Rawlins Conservation District.

-Policy Wildlife & Fisheries #37: Federal agencies should support wildlife habitat improvement projects and tools with appropriate consultation and coordination including but not limited to grazing, plantings, water development, fire, chemical application, wildlife-friendly fencing, and other best management practices that improve the quality of riparian and upland habitats.
+Policy Wildlife & Fisheries #36: Federal agencies should support wildlife habitat improvement projects and tools with appropriate consultation and coordination including but not limited to grazing, plantings, water development, fire, chemical application, wildlife-friendly fencing, and other best management practices that improve the quality of riparian and upland habitats.

-Policy Wildlife & Fisheries #38: Federal agencies should work with local agricultural producers, and the Saratoga-Encampment-Rawlins Conservation District to ensure mitigation is done properly and locally.
+Policy Wildlife & Fisheries #37: Federal agencies should work with local agricultural producers, and the Saratoga-Encampment-Rawlins Conservation District to ensure mitigation is done properly and locally.